O2 Tank Duration Calculator

 How Oxygen Duration Is Calculated

-Oxygen duration tells you exactly how much time is left in your cylinder at a specific flow rate.
+Oxygen duration provides an estimate of how much time is left in your cylinder at a specific flow rate.
 This calculation uses a standard medical formula to convert the physical volume of gas into usable time.

 Duration (minutes) = (Tank Size × Current Pressure ÷ 2200) × 28.3 ÷ Flow Rate